|

 Georgia.
 Later he returned to the Providence area and started

-the Wauskuck Co., a woolens firms, with Jesse Metcalf.
+the Wauskuck Co., a woolens firm, with Jesse Metcalf.
 The business

 made Olney a wealthy man, and he devoted some of his wealth to the